 Emergency Planning and Community Right-to-Know Act (EPCRA).
-They provide a forum for emergency management agencies, responders, industry and the public to work together to evaluate, understand, train about, coordinate and communicate chemical hazards in the community and develop regional hazmat emergency plans.
-The Plans are reviewed annually, and provide information about chemicals in the community to citizens, government agencies and emergency responders.
+They provide a forum for emergency management agencies, responders, industry and the public to work together to evaluate, understand, train about, coordinate and communicate chemical hazards in the community and develop hazmat emergency plans, which provide information about chemicals in the community to citizens, government agencies and emergency responders.
 Plans are developed with stakeholder participation.

 The LEPC membership must include (at a minimum):

 Cal OES Public Records Request webpage.CUPAs prepare local Area Plans for hazmat emergencies based on the inventories and SDS information.
-These plans form the basis for the regional emergency plans developed and updated annually by the LEPCs.
 CUPAs are represented on the SERC and on the LEPCs.You can make a difference in attending an LEPC meeting or by joining your LEPC.

 The federal equivalent to the Business Plan program is the EPCRA 311/312 reporting requirements.
 Owners and operators are required to prepare and have available Safety Data Sheets (SDS) under the Federal Occupational Safety and Health Administration (OSHA) Hazard Communication Standard and must submit an inventory of their hazardous chemicals to the State Emergency Response Commission (SERC), Local Emergency Preparedness Committee (LEPC), and the local fire department annually on March 1st.
 This requirement is achieved through compliance with the Business Plan program.
 Contact your local CUPA for compliance and questions.